Academic, Personal and Interpersonal Supports

 School Counselors help students develop individualized plans to build positive habits to improve their time management, organization, and/or study skills.

-School Social Workers, School Psychologists, Assistant Deans, and Special Education Teachers collaborate in house based Student Assistance Teams to develop strategies and implement interventions to support our students' mental health and personal/interpersonal growth.
+School Social Workers, School Psychologists, Assistant Deans, and Special Education Teachers collaborate in house based Pupil Review Teams to develop strategies and implement interventions to support our students' mental health, academic progress, and personal/interpersonal growth.

 Our Dean of Students collaborates with our School Resource Officer and the Assistant Deans to implement Positive Behavioral Interventions and Supports.